 It’s an amazing place to explore – the public are welcome to wander freely thought the Kingcombe Meadows reserve, not restricted to public footpaths only.
 You are simply asked to respect the crops.
 And this is one of my all time favourite Dorset walks, with the start and finish winding through a series of ancient-feeling meadows all filled with a vast array of native plants and wildlife.
 Whenever I follow this route, I feel like I’m stepping back through time.

-Every month in the Blackmore Vale Magazine we publish a walk in the beautiful Dorset countryside under the heading ‘Take a hike’.
+Every month in the BV Magazine we publish Dorset walks under the heading ‘Take a hike’ – you can see them all here.
 Not always in the heart of the Blackmore Vale perhaps, but always within reach for a day’s walk.

-What is unique about these walks is the fact that we have created and then walked them all ourselves!
-We always aim to create interesting, unpopulated routes with as little road use as possible and of course as many beautiful views as we can squeeze in.
+We have created and then walked them all ourselves – we always aim to create interesting, unpopulated routes with as little road use as possible and of course as many beautiful views as we can squeeze in.

 You can always see the routes we take and follow them yourself via the Outdoor Active App – see all our routes here. – Click on contents tab.